-The 2023 Draft Budget proposes a municipal tax levy increase of \$398,400, or 5.03%.
+The 2023 Budget includes a municipal tax levy increase of \$416,000, or 5.26%.
 Assessment growth in the form of new builds and additions to existing properties absorb a portion of the levy increase thereby reducing the tax burden of existing property owners.
-This is reflective in the 2023 proposed residential property tax rate of 0.00719795 which is 2.94% higher than 2022 (0.00699232).
+This is reflective in the 2023 proposed residential property tax rate of 0.00721319 which is 3.16% higher than 2022 (0.00699232).
 The Township did not see significant residential growth though industrial assessment saw a sharp increase of 29%.
-The Township collects 2.23 times more tax revenue from an industrial property than a residential property.
-Due to this assessment growth, the Township can raise its property tax levy by \$165,400 in 2023 without affecting existing property tax burdens.
+The Township collects 2.23 times more tax revenue from an industrial property tax levy by \$165,400 in 2023 without affecting existing property tax burdens.
 In other words, about 40% of the Township's 2023 levy increase comes tax free to existing property owners.